hantsov/rsstowp/README.md

 # rsstowp

-Save your rss feed to a Wordpress blog.
+Save your rss feed to a Wordpress blog with Readability.

 Instructions:
 1. Create new blog, and use this exclusively for your feed.